Barings LLC Sells 1,236 Shares of The Interpublic Group of Companies, Inc. (NYSE:IPG)

-Barings LLC decreased its position in The Interpublic Group of Companies, Inc. (NYSE:IPG) by 7.9% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 14,325 shares of the business services provider’s stock after selling 1,236 shares during the quarter.
-Barings LLC’s holdings in The Interpublic Group of Companies were worth $465,000 as of its most recent SEC filing.
+Barings LLC decreased its position in The Interpublic Group of Companies, Inc. (NYSE:IPG) by 7.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 14,325 shares of the business services provider’s stock after selling 1,236 shares during the quarter.
+Barings LLC’s holdings in The Interpublic Group of Companies were worth $465,000 at the end of the most recent reporting period.

-Several other large investors have also recently added to or reduced their stakes in the company.
-BlackRock Inc. increased its position in The Interpublic Group of Companies by 11.4% during the second quarter.
-BlackRock Inc. now owns 39,355,049 shares of the business services provider’s stock worth $1,278,646,000 after acquiring an additional 4,036,519 shares during the period.
-Bank of New York Mellon Corp increased its position in The Interpublic Group of Companies by 44.6% during the second quarter.
-Bank of New York Mellon Corp now owns 7,054,165 shares of the business services provider’s stock worth $229,189,000 after acquiring an additional 2,174,727 shares during the period.
-Schroder Investment Management Group increased its position in The Interpublic Group of Companies by 808.6% during the first quarter.
-Schroder Investment Management Group now owns 1,789,735 shares of the business services provider’s stock worth $52,260,000 after acquiring an additional 1,592,751 shares during the period.
-State of Michigan Retirement System increased its position in The Interpublic Group of Companies by 1,451.7% during the second quarter.
-State of Michigan Retirement System now owns 1,662,225 shares of the business services provider’s stock worth $54,006,000 after acquiring an additional 1,555,100 shares during the period.
-Finally, Amundi Asset Management US Inc. increased its position in The Interpublic Group of Companies by 24.2% during the first quarter.
-Amundi Asset Management US Inc. now owns 6,856,650 shares of the business services provider’s stock worth $200,188,000 after acquiring an additional 1,334,646 shares during the period.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Sofos Investments Inc. bought a new position in The Interpublic Group of Companies during the second quarter valued at about $32,000.
+Geneos Wealth Management Inc. bought a new position in The Interpublic Group of Companies during the first quarter valued at about $42,000.
+AllSquare Wealth Management LLC bought a new position in The Interpublic Group of Companies during the first quarter valued at about $43,000.
+Pinebridge Investments L.P. bought a new position in The Interpublic Group of Companies during the first quarter valued at about $64,000.
+Finally, Rockefeller Capital Management L.P. grew its position in The Interpublic Group of Companies by 74.9% during the second quarter.
+Rockefeller Capital Management L.P. now owns 2,062 shares of the business services provider’s stock valued at $66,000 after buying an additional 883 shares during the period.

-A number of brokerages recently issued reports on IPG.
-Barclays reaffirmed an “overweight” rating on shares of The Interpublic Group of Companies in a research report on Friday, July 2nd.
-Macquarie lifted their price target on shares of The Interpublic Group of Companies from $37.00 to $41.00 and gave the stock an “outperform” rating in a research note on Thursday, July 22nd.
-Wells Fargo & Company lifted their price target on shares of The Interpublic Group of Companies from $36.00 to $40.00 and gave the stock an “equal weight” rating in a research note on Thursday, July 22nd.
-Bank of America upgraded shares of The Interpublic Group of Companies from an “underperform” rating to a “neutral” rating and lifted their price target for the stock from $27.00 to $37.00 in a research note on Thursday, July 22nd.
-Finally, Zacks Investment Research downgraded shares of The Interpublic Group of Companies from a “buy” rating to a “hold” rating and set a $38.00 target price on the stock. in a research note on Tuesday.
-Five research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+IPG has been the subject of several research reports.
+BMO Capital Markets increased their price target on shares of The Interpublic Group of Companies from $34.00 to $38.00 and gave the company a “market perform” rating in a research report on Thursday, July 22nd.
+Morgan Stanley increased their price target on shares of The Interpublic Group of Companies from $33.00 to $36.00 and gave the company an “equal weight” rating in a research report on Thursday, July 22nd.
+Zacks Investment Research lowered shares of The Interpublic Group of Companies from a “buy” rating to a “hold” rating and set a $38.00 price target for the company. in a research report on Tuesday, September 21st.
+Macquarie upped their price objective on shares of The Interpublic Group of Companies from $37.00 to $41.00 and gave the company an “outperform” rating in a report on Thursday, July 22nd.
+Finally, Bank of America raised shares of The Interpublic Group of Companies from an “underperform” rating to a “neutral” rating and upped their price objective for the company from $27.00 to $37.00 in a report on Thursday, July 22nd.
+Five analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
 According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $32.75.

-The Interpublic Group of Companies (NYSE:IPG) last issued its quarterly earnings results on Tuesday, July 20th.
-The business services provider reported $0.70 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.42 by $0.28.
-The business had revenue of $2.27 billion for the quarter, compared to the consensus estimate of $2.06 billion.
+The Interpublic Group of Companies (NYSE:IPG) last announced its quarterly earnings results on Tuesday, July 20th.
+The business services provider reported $0.70 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.42 by $0.28.
 The Interpublic Group of Companies had a net margin of 7.91% and a return on equity of 34.27%.
-The firm’s quarterly revenue was up 22.5% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.23 EPS.
-On average, equities analysts expect that The Interpublic Group of Companies, Inc. will post 2.43 earnings per share for the current year.
+The firm had revenue of $2.27 billion for the quarter, compared to the consensus estimate of $2.06 billion.
+During the same period in the prior year, the firm posted $0.23 earnings per share.
+The company’s revenue for the quarter was up 22.5% on a year-over-year basis.
+On average, sell-side analysts predict that The Interpublic Group of Companies, Inc. will post 2.43 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
-Shareholders of record on Wednesday, September 1st were issued a dividend of $0.27 per share.
-The ex-dividend date of this dividend was Tuesday, August 31st.
-This represents a $1.08 annualized dividend and a yield of 2.78%.
-The Interpublic Group of Companies’s dividend payout ratio is currently 62.43%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
+Stockholders of record on Wednesday, September 1st were issued a $0.27 dividend.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 2.95%.
+The ex-dividend date was Tuesday, August 31st.
+The Interpublic Group of Companies’s payout ratio is 62.43%.

+In other news, Chairman Michael Isor Roth sold 200,000 shares of the stock in a transaction dated Wednesday, July 28th.
+The shares were sold at an average price of $35.27, for a total value of $7,054,000.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Corporate insiders own 0.75% of the company’s stock.

 The Interpublic Group of Companies Company Profile